bittush8789/devops-cloud-interview-guide/02-git/14-git-strategies-ours-and-theirs.md

 🧠 **Important:** This does *not* mean it merges and keeps both sets of changes.
 It **pretends to merge** but **keeps only your current branch's content**, marking the merge as done.

 📌 **Use cases:**
-- When rolling back a hotfix and keeping current stable state
+- When rolling back a hotfix and keeping current stable state.
-- When merging a long-dead branch just to close it but keep your branch's state intact
+- When merging a long-dead branch just to close it but keep your branch's state intact.

 ---